 We show the above net heating rate in Models II--V for cases with and without FFCs in Fig.~\ref{fig:heating}.
 Notice that the rates before FFCs (black curve) are practically indistinguishable on the plot for all models despite different attenuation strengths adopted to $Y_e$ profiles.
 This is because the reduction of $\nu_e$'s and enhancement of $\bar\nu_e$'s are complementary to each other.
 Without FFCs, the regions with net cooling ($\dot q<0$) and heating ($\dot q>0$) are separated by the gain radius at $r\approx 63$~km.
 In the cooling region, the maximum net cooling rate is as low as $\dot q\approx -8.4 \times 10^{21}~{\rm erg}\,{\rm g}^{-1}\,{\rm s}^{-1}$ at $r\simeq 46$~km.

 With FFCs, other solid curves in Fig.~\ref{fig:heating}(a) show the radial profiles of $\dot q$ at $t=32~\mu$s for Models II--V. Since the pairwise FFCs from electron to heavy-lepton flavors lead to the reduction of heating rates in these models, $\dot q$ are reduced in the entire domain.
-As a result, the gain radius shifts to larger radii around $r\simeq 69$~km, consistent with what found in \cite{nagakura2023roles,ehring2023fast2}.
+As a result, the gain radius shifts to larger radii around $r\simeq 69$~km, consistent with that found in \cite{nagakura2023roles,ehring2023fast2}.
 At this time, $\dot q$ in models with more $Y_e$ attenuation that exhibit more flavor conversions of $\nu_e$ to $\nu_\mu$ shown in Fig.~\ref{fig:rn} are more negative, with Model V showing the most negative $\dot q \simeq -1.3 \times 10^{22}~{\rm erg}\,{\rm g}^{-1}\,{\rm s}^{-1}$.

 It should also be highlighted that because the prompt flavor conversion takes place in different timescales among models and at different radii, the heating rate can be reduced more at an earlier time.
-For example, the cyan dashed curve in Fig.~\ref{fig:heating}(a) demonstrates that the net cooling from $r\simeq 28$~km to $\simeq 46$~km are drastically enhanced at $t=3.2~\mu$s in Model IV.
+For example, the cyan dashed curve in Fig.~\ref{fig:heating}(a) demonstrates that the net cooling from $r\simeq 28$~km to $\simeq 46$~km is drastically enhanced at $t=3.2~\mu$s in Model IV.
 The reduction of $\dot q$ at this time is particularly severe around $r\simeq 30$~km and $\simeq 44$~km, where the initial ELN deepness ratios are $\approx 1$ (Fig.~\ref{fig:I_ratio}), allowing nearly complete flavor equilibration or even overconversion after the prompt FFC.
-However, for models in which the feedback between FFCs and collisional weak processes inside neutrinospheres provides supply of additional $\nu_e$'s and $\bar\nu_e$'s, the reduction of $\dot q$ can be alleviated at later times.
+In contrast, for models in which the feedback between FFCs and collisional weak processes leads to additional production of $\nu_e$'s and $\bar\nu_e$'s inside neutrinospheres, the reduction of $\dot q$ can be alleviated at later times.
 This can lead to the change of ordering in terms of $\dot q$ reduction from what was discussed above at $t=32~\mu$s.
 Figure~\ref{fig:heating}(b) shows that the reductions of $\dot q$ in Models III and IV are less than that in Model II around $r\simeq 46$~km at $t=160~\mu$s when the systems approach toward asymptotic states.
 For Model V, although it remains to be the model affected by FFCs the most, the impact also becomes slightly smaller at this time.
-As for Models VI and VII, because the impact of FFC on $\nu_e$'s and $\bar\nu_e$'s flavor content are small, $\dot q$ in these two models are only affected insignificantly, and are thus not shown in Fig.~\ref{fig:heating}.
+As for Models VI and VII, because the impact of FFC on $\nu_e$'s and $\bar\nu_e$'s flavor content is small, $\dot q$ in these two models are only affected insignificantly, and are thus not shown in Fig.~\ref{fig:heating}.